 I grew up in Wythe, a residential neighborhood in Hampton, Virginia.
 The clustering of churches is a common phenomenon in cities and some older suburbs (Shaw 1995).
 Wythe was the later.
 My immediate neighborhood transformed from farmland to suburb in the late 1930s, the areas on either side did so a bit earlier.
 Four church buildings opened in the 1940s near the region’s first suburban shopping center, a place built for the automobile.
 Yet they were also adjacent to a large apartment complex and bus and streetcar lines that led to the city, features of a pedestrian landscape.
 Early Wythe straddled the streetcar and automobile eras.

 On both streetcar and bus, riders paid one fare to ride to downtown Newport News, an industrial and commercial center dating from the 1880s.
-Yet they paid twice as much to travel the same distance to downtown Hampton, also known as “Crabtown,” the oldest continuous English-speaking settlement in the New World (established 1610).
-The fare differential belied the fact that the neighborhood was three miles from both cities.
-But it cemented the fact the despite the fact that Wythe was in Elizabeth City County (whose seat was Hampton), it was primarily a suburb of Newport News with its coal terminal and massive shipyard.
+Yet they paid twice as much to travel the same distance to downtown Hampton, also known as “Crabtown,” the county seat and oldest continuous English-speaking settlement in the New World (established 1610).
+The fare differential cemented the fact the despite the fact that Wythe was in Elizabeth City County (whose seat was Hampton), it was primarily a suburb of Newport News with its coal terminal and massive shipyard.

 In the 1940s, many Wythe residents drove or road the bus to Newport News to worship.
-They included my father’s family who attended St. Paul’s Episcopal Church.
-They moved from Newport News into a then-new house in 1938.
+They included my father, his parents, and brother who attended St. Paul’s Episcopal Church.
+They moved from Newport News into a new house on Chancellor Road in Wythe Place in 1938.
 After my grandparents died, my parents and I moved into the same house at the end of 1971.
 We also went to church in Newport News.
 But many neighbors attended the four Wythe congregations whose churches defined my childhood landscape: Wythe Presbyterian, Aldersgate Methodist, Wythe Parkway Baptist, and St. Rose Catholic.
 Sixth Mount Zion Baptist Temple joined them after I was born.

 Before the churches came a cemetery.
 The Hebrew Cemetery opened near the end of the nineteenth century.
 At that time it was amid farmland, away form major roads.
 Soon, however, U.S. Route 60 ran by its gate.
 The federal highway linked Williamsburg, Denbigh, Newport News, and Hampton, and connected them by ferry with Virginia Beach and Norfolk.